vene/vene.github.io/content/pages/jobs.md

 # FAQ:

-- The master's thesis requirement is unfortunately firm, and out of my control.
+- The master's degree requirement is unfortunately firm, and out of my control.
 - We are looking for a starting date of Sept-Dec 2022.
 Please specify your availability in the application.
 - In your letter, focus on **what you want to do** in your PhD, not as much on